henrikhimself/Docker-SwarmIaC/README.md

 # Infrastructure as Code script for Docker Swarm.
+This repository contains Powershell scripts that implements an Infrastructure-as-Code (IaC) tool.
+It is simple and heavy-handed yet effective when one need to quickly move between different Docker Swarm configurations.
-This script configures Docker and creates configs, secrets, stacks as described in a configuration file.

-Each invocation of the script will tear down all services, undeploy stacks and delete configs/secrets before setting up Docker to match the definition file being used.
+The script ensures Docker Swarm is active before creating configs, secrets, networks and stacks as described in a configuration file.
+Each invocation of the script will tear down all services, undeploy stacks and delete configs/secrets/networks before setting up Docker Swarm to match the configuration file being used.

+I use this tool in my homelab only.
+There are much better tools for real set ups.

 # Example use:
-./Set-Docker.ps1 -ConfigFilePath ~/iac/example.host/Config.json
+./Set-Docker.ps1 -ConfigFilePath ./example.host/Config.json